 You can hardly take a few steps in Saint Paul without tripping over an art gallery.
 As an artists' village, it's also the place for more affordable crafts.

-The costume jewellery on sale at many of the shops is affordable and unique.
-You'll also find Provencal fabrics on sale, as well as local gourmet delicacies like olive oils, wine and fruit liquors.
+The costume jewelry on sale at many of the shops is affordable and unique.
+You'll also find Provencal fabrics on sale, as well as local gourmet delicacies like olive oils, wine, and fruit liquors.

 Booking options and comparing rates

 There are several places to stay and eat in Saint Paul.
 Like any other place that attracts droves of tourists, there is a mix in quality.
 Here are some recommendations:

 - La Colombe d'Or is the best spot for art-lovers.
 This hotel and restaurant have played host to some of the hottest names in art: Picasso, Matisse, and Prevert among the list.
 You can view their works on display here.
 If you plan to dine here, make reservations before you go.